BOARD OF DIRECTORS

 Howard D. Valandra

-Howard D. Valandra, a Sicangu Lakota, and an enrolled member of the Rosebud Sioux Tribe has returned to Indian Land Tenure Foundation in 2025 to serve as Interim President to help guide the organization’s mission and assist in the search for a new President.
+Howard D. Valandra, a Sicangu Lakota, and an enrolled member of the Rosebud Sioux Tribe has returned to Indian Land Tenure Foundation in 2025 to serve as President.
 Howard served as Vice President of Grants and Programs at ILTF from its inception in 2002 until 2009.
 Raised on the Rosebud Sioux Reservation, he is a graduate of the St. Francis Mission and the University of South Dakota.
 Valandra began his career in banking with Northwestern National Bank in Sioux Falls, SD, before returning home to support his family’s business ventures.
 He later served the Tribe as a Senior Accountant and was an Education Specialist with the Bureau of Indian Affairs.

 In 1983, Valandra launched a technology company on the Rosebud Reservation which grew to have locations across the country.
 After selling the business in 1995, Valandra transitioned into tribal land management as Executive Director of Tribal Land Enterprises at Rosebud.
 In 1999 he became a community liaison with the Northwest Area Foundation in St. Paul, which played a key role in the founding of ILTF.
 In 2010 Howard joined the Department of the Interior’s Office of Special Trustees for American Indians.
 Since 2019 he has served as a Senior Consultant for Jorja and Partners, LLC, where he works with tribes and organizations on strategic planning, land use and economic development.